git-lfs/git-lfs/docs/api.md

 ```

 The `oid` and `size` properties are required.
 A hypermedia `_links` section is
-included with a `download` link relation, which describes how to download the
-object content.
-If the GET request to download an object (with `Accept:
-application/octet-stream`) redirects somewhere else, a similar URL should be
-used with the `download` relation.
+included link relations for the object.
+An object will either return a
+`download` or an `upload` link.
+The `verify` link is optional, and depends on
+the server's configuration.
+See the "Hypermedia" section above for more.

 Here's a sample response for a request with an authorization error: